bahrus/xtal-deco/README.md

 ```

-**NB I:**  Here we are, via a proxy, passing ina  field value onto an existing native DOM element -- button in this case.
+**NB I:**  Here we are, via a proxy, setting a field value on an existing native DOM element -- button in this case.

 I can't completely rule out the possibility that something could go horribly wrong should a property with the same name -- "count" in this case -- be introduced into the browser native button element.
-Please act responsibly and only choose field) -- for example "_numberOfDrinksSold" -- whose chance of getting added natively to the button DOM element are lower than seeing a Libertarian POTUS in your pet mouse's lifespan.
+Please act responsibly and only choose field names -- for example "_numberOfDrinksSold" -- whose chance of getting added natively to the button DOM element is lower than seeing a Libertarian POTUS in your pet mouse's lifespan.
 These web components have a protective curse -- anyone trying to add a property or a method which has a higher probability will result in the developer receiving a one-way ticket to Azkaban.

 You can also leverage ES6 Symbol field keys to ensure the dementors will be kept at bay.

 ## proxy-id

-Direct access to the target element (button in the example above) bypasses the proxy.
+Direct access to the target element (button in the example above) bypasses the proxy logic.

 To allow access to the proxy from the target element: